Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-        --no-trace
-          Complementary alias of --trace.
         --non-interactive
           Alias of --no-prompt.
         --noprompt
           Alias of --no-prompt.
         --path

-	    Path of the directory holding the application files to push.
+	    Path of the directory or file holding the application files to push.
 	    Defaults to the current working directory.

-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

         -n
           Alias of --no-prompt.
-        -t
-          Alias of --trace.

 .. _command-instances: